-In respect of the year evaluated, the entitlement to variable remuneration and the extent thereof must be determined within 30 days following the ordinary annual General Meeting closing the year in question.
+In respect of the year assessed, the entitlement to variable remuneration and the extent of such remuneration shall be determined within 30 days following the ordinary annual General Meeting closing the year concerned.

-- For senior managers of OTP Bank Plc.
-(CEO and deputy CEOs) the entitlement to variable remuneration and the extent of such compensation shall be determined by the Board of Directors, in proportion to the fulfilment of annual objectives. - The entitlement of managers employed by the Bank to variable remuneration and the extent thereof shall be determined by the CEO, with the proviso that in respect of the heads of Risk Management, Internal Audit and Compliance the Remuneration Committee has the right of joint decision-making. - The entitlement of the managers of the Bank Group's subsidiaries to variable remuneration and the extent of compensation shall be determined by the body exercising ownership rights, with the preliminary approval of the Remuneration Committee of OTP Bank Plc.
+- For the senior executives of OTP Bank Plc.
+(Chairman & CEO and deputy CEOs) the entitlement to variable remuneration and the extent of such award shall be determined by the Board of Directors, in proportion to the fulfilment of the annual objectives. - The entitlement of managers employed by the Bank to variable remuneration and the extent of such award shall be determined by the Chairman & CEO, with the proviso that in respect of the heads of Risk Management, Internal Audit and Compliance the Remuneration Committee shall have the right of joint decision-making. - The entitlement of the Bank Group subsidiaries' managers to variable remuneration and the extent of such award shall be determined by the body exercising ownership rights, with the preliminary approval of the Remuneration Committee of OTP Bank Plc.

-7. Principles and rules concerning the payment of variable remuneration
+7. Principles and rules applicable to the payment of variable remuneration